biomathematicus/UTSAFees/README.md

 This Python script converts Excel spreadsheets containing course data into structured, newline-delimited JSON (NDJSON) files.

 **Inputs:**
 - A file named `UTSA.xlsx` containing multiple semester tabs.
+Each semester data in the spreadseet is obtained from the UTSA's Report Center > Registration Cycle > Course Availability

 **Outputs:**
 - A `.ndjson` file for each semester listed in the script.